dfinity/nns-dapp/README.md

 Our CI also performs these steps; you can compare the SHA256 with the output there, or download the artifact from [a release](https://github.com/dfinity/nns-dapp/releases?q=proposal&expanded=true).

-TODO: When we make a proposal, we should have a corresponding release.
+TODO: When we make a proposal, we should have a corresponding release that voters can download.
 E.g. https://github.com/dfinity/nns-dapp/releases/tag/release-candidate exists but it doesn't have build artefacts.

 ## Development